yangziao56/homepage/index.md

 ## Personal
 - I used to be an athlete in the field of swimming and won the title of **national first-class athlete**.
 I'm also interested in fitness.
+- I am interested in blockchain, especially in distributed computing, decentralized finance and decentralized autonomous organization.